agude/agude.github.io/_drafts/2020-01-27-my_second_sons_words.md

 Cory's first [baby sign][baby_sign] was waving goodbye at 11 months.
-He learned four more---pointing at things he wanted, blowing kisses, shaking his head for "no", shaking his hands for "all done"---before speaking his first word.
+He learned four more---pointing at things he wanted, blowing kisses, shaking his head for "no", and shaking his hands for "all done"---before speaking his first word.
 His first word, [like his older brother][theo_post_dev], was in Cantonese, although it was "dad" and not "dog".
 It was two more months before he said "mom" in Cantonese, at which point he already knew "older brother",